A lot or a little?

 Though characters essentially stick to archetypes of the "comeback kid" form, Wild Hearts Can't Be Broken does take some unanticipated twists in the storyline, and for those in the family who love horses, this film should prove to be an enjoyable and inspiring experience.

-Families can talk about what makes Sonora a positive role model.
+Families can talk about what makes Sonora a positive role model in Wild Hearts Can't Be Broken.
 How does she make her dream of being a "diving girl" a reality, even when everyone around her tells her she can't do it?

 How accurately do you think the film reflects the realities of the Great Depression?
 How can you find out more about real life during the Depression?